-- Domestic corporations that don't have any business activities in Wisconsin. - Foreign corporations that don't have nexus with Wisconsin. - Corporations that have less than \$4,000 of total receipts from all activities.
+- Domestic corporations that don't have any business activities in Wisconsin - Foreign corporations that don't have nexus with Wisconsin. - Corporations that have less than \$4,000 of total receipts from all activities.
 "Total receipts from all activities" means gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income for Wisconsin franchise or income tax purposes. - Nuclear decommissioning trust funds.

-For more information, see Publication 400, Wisconsin's Temporary Recycling Surcharge, which you may obtain from any Department of Revenue office.
+For more information, refer to Publication 400, Wisconsin's Temporary Recycling Surcharge.